 As always, my big advice here is that spending time working on your homebrew setting always yields rewards.
 I know that having a visual reference for geography and city feel has helped me connect more with my world, and there's some worldbuilding I got to do as a result.
 I also realized how dense populated the eastern half of Evanoch is compared to the west--I had kind of vaguely known this, but seeing how tightly packed the east is and then the huge stretches of no cities in the west has cemented that and given me some ideas about how to run things in my world.
 In any case, having a pretty map to share with my players will make me happy for years to come, and I'm proud of the product of this work.

 That's all for now.
-Coming soon: guides to clans amongst the Faninites, dwarves, and orcs.
+Coming soon: why open writing is better than closed writing and guides to clans amongst the Faninites and dwarves.
 Until next time, happy gaming!

 No comments: